-Plaid Cymru will revisit the Nitrate Vulnerable Zone regulations introduced by the Welsh Labour Labour Government just weeks ahead of the election.
+Plaid Cymru would revisit the Nitrate Vulnerable Zone regulations introduced by the Welsh Labour Government

 Enforcing an all-Wales Nitrate Vulnerable Zone was contrary to the advice of the Welsh Government’s statutory advisor, Natural Resources Wales.
 We believe the regulations are disproportionate and that a ‘farming by calendar’ approach risks causing new pollution incidents.
 The capital investment required to meet the new regulations (estimated at up to £360 million by the Government) is nearly £100 million more than the total income from farming in Wales in 2019.
 This will force many farms out of business.

-Instead, we will work with the industry, Natural Resources Wales and other stakeholders to repeal Labour’s NVZs and introduce better targeted regulations within our first six months in Government.
-This will be complemented by a robust voluntary approach elsewhere, based on schemes that have clearly demonstrated success in reducing levels of nitrates.
+Instead, we would work with the industry, Natural Resources Wales and other stakeholders to repeal Labour’s NVZs and introduce better targeted regulations within our first six months in Government.
+This would be complemented by a robust voluntary approach elsewhere, based on schemes that have clearly demonstrated success in reducing levels of nitrates.